DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

  - `infect:` Infect another Advenurer.
  - `fester`: Cast Fester on another Adventurer.
 Can only be used by Infected Adventurers.
  - `plague`: Cast a plague infecting all Adventurers.
 Can only be used by infected Adventurers.
+ - `deathmatch`: Challenge an Adventurer to a deathmatch.
+    - `cointoss`: One of the available deathmatches.
+Use this command when the coind toss deathmatch is chosen.
+    - `insult`: One of the available dethmatches.
+Use this command when the insult dethmatch is chosen.

 **Deathmatch Commands**